Yankees vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Yankees Betting Records & Stats

-- The Yankees have a 16-10 record in games they were listed as the moneyline favorite (winning 61.5% of those games).
+- The Yankees have put together a 17-10 record in games they were favored on the moneyline (winning 63% of those games).

-- New York has never played a game this season with moneyline odds of -210 or shorter.
+- New York has not played a game this season with moneyline odds of -225 or shorter.

-- In the 35 games in which oddsmakers have set an over/under for New York, it has combined with opponents to go over the total 12 times (12-22-1).
+- New York has had an over/under set by bookmakers 36 times, and have combined with opponents to go over the total in 13 of those games (13-22-1).

-- The Yankees have not had a run line set for a matchup this season.
+- The Yankees have not had a run line set for a game this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.